Pearson Edexcel Remote Invigilation Service for Schools

 Regional and Home Papers

-It is important to consider whether you have candidates in R paper and/or home paper regions.
-Access to each paper type is based on the country your centre is located in.
+International GCSE examinations have regional (R) versions of some subject papers.
+It's important to consider whether you have candidates in R paper and/or home paper regions.
+Access to each paper type is based on the country your centre is registered in.
 Exceptional approval is required to be able to make entries for both paper types.
-It is the centre's responsibility to ensure that candidates are entered for the correct paper type.
+It is the centre's responsibility to apply for this approval via your Regional Development Manager and ensure that candidates are entered for the correct paper type.

 Onscreen Entry Codes

 The service makes use of onscreen assessment as a default where this is available.
-Centres will need to be approved to make entries for onscreen examinations.
 If you do not already use Pearson Edexcel onscreen assessments, once you have been approved as a Remote Invigilation Service (RIS) centre, please request this access via the support portal.

 Only candidates with specific needs, which make onscreen assessment inaccessible, will be approved to opt-out of onscreen assessment.
 Please share details of such cases with us for approval prior to making entries.